Particular/Workshop.NServiceBus/exercises/07/readme.md

 # Exercise 07 : Priority Queues

 In this exercise we'll investigate a different way of mimicking priority queues through publish/subscribe.
-This way the publisher is not aware of a message, customer or anything being either a regular or a priority message.
-Two (or more) receiving endpoints will decide if the incoming message is a regular or priority message.
+This way the publisher is not aware any specifics that would impact which endpoints are interested in this message.
+Two (or more) receiving endpoints will subscribe to the message and decide if the incoming message is relevant to them.

 For endpoints that have to deal with very high throughput, this may not be the best solution, since both endpoints will receive each message separately.
 The main benefit we gain here, is the loose coupling.
 The business requirements of Billing are not leaked into the Sales endpoint.
 An additional benefit is that, since they each have their own queue, they can be scaled out independently, etc.

 In the end it's always a trade-off.
-Each scenario is unique though and needs to be considered separately.
+Each scenario is unique and needs to be considered separately.

 ## Overview